postmanlabs/labs-docs/v6/postman/collection_runs/building_workflows.md

 However, you can override this behavior using a [built-in function](/docs/v6/postman/scripts/branching_and_looping){:target="_blank"} called `postman.setNextRequest()`.
 This function, as the name suggests, allows you to specify which request runs next.

-The easiest way to understand this is to look at a sample collection.
+Let's look at a sample collection to understand this function.

 * [Getting started](#getting-started)
 * [Basic workflow](#basic-workflow)